Bill Swiacki: Regular season

+Playoffs

 Coaching career

 In May 1954, Swiacki was hired as the end coach for the New York Giants.
 In May 1955, he was hired as the head coach for the Toronto Argonauts.
 After two seasons with the Argonauts, Swiacki quit the job in November 1956.

+Head coaching record

 Family and later years

 After retiring from football, Swiacki returned to Massachusetts and went into the real estate business.
 He and his wife, Charlotte Lester Swiacki (1926-1999), had a son, Bill, Jr., and a daughter, Leslie.
 Bill, Jr., was a standout three-sport athlete at Amherst College who was drafted by both the NFL's New York Giants and Major League Baseball's Los Angeles Dodgers.

 Swiacki was named to the College Football Hall of Fame in April 1976.
-Less than three months later, 9n July 1976, Swiacki died at his home in Sturbridge, Massachusetts, at age 53.
+Less than three months later, in July 1976, Swiacki died at his home in Sturbridge, Massachusetts, at age 53.
 He was killed when his rifle accidentally discharged while Swiacki was cleaning it in the basement of his home.